kandikaprima/Nusvarna/README.md

 # Nusvarna(Nusantara Berwarna)
 **"Budaya yang Berwarna"**

-Nusvarna is a mobile app that would give education about Indonesian local cultures, particularly by introducing the various kinds of traditional dresses in Indonesia through detecting types of traditional dresses through image recognition
+Nusvarna is a mobile app that would give education about Indonesian local cultures, particularly by introducing the various kinds of traditional dresses in Indonesia through image recognition

 # Screenshot